Police arrest man accused of killing mother, stepfather and cousin

 Police say the incident stemmed from a domestic dispute.

-Donnell Peaks, 63, Janice Peaks, 60, and Cameron King, 38, were all found shot at 738 Gardner Street Tuesday afternoon, police said.
-Donnell and Janice Peaks were pronounced dead at the scene — King was taken to Grady Memorial Hospital but died shortly after arrival.
+Donnell Peaks, 63, Janice Peaks, 60, and Cameron King, 38, were all found shot at 738 Gardner St. on Tuesday afternoon, police said.
+Donnell and Janice Peaks were pronounced dead at the scene.
+King was taken to Grady Memorial Hospital but died shortly after arrival.

 Officers responded to a shots-fired call at approximately 12:51 p.m.
 Tuesday, police said.
 Marcus Darnell Smith, 37, was located not far from the residence and arrested.
 He was booked into the Cobb County jail, where he remains in custody and is ineligible for bond.